bekk/bekk-christmas/post/kotlin/operator-overloading.md

 ```

 That's all.
 Easy, right?
+Now we are able to calculate the number of days between two `MyDate`-objects just by subtracting them from another.
 The operator function can also be defined as a member function on the data class itself.
-Let us say we want to be able to check whether a `House` is smaller or bigger compared to another `House`, we could write is as follows:
+Let us say we want to check whether a `House` is smaller or bigger compared to another `House`.
+We could implement it as follows:

 ```kotlin
 data class House (